anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: It has long been an axiom of mine that the little things are infinitely the most important.
+Quote: Those that know, do.
+Those that understand, teach.

-By: Arthur Conan Doyle
+By: Aristotle